hrishi-ds/Medium/How-To-Implement-Sklearn-Pipelines-For-Simplified-Machine-Learning-Workflow/README.md

 We must apply the same pre-processing steps used for our train set, onto our test set in the correct order.
 Having a pipeline of steps reduces the chance of incorrectly applying the steps to test data.
 ### 3. It allows to cross-validate the pre-processing steps (not just the model!)
 Typically, we only cross-validate our model, not the pre-processing workflow.
 But with the pipeline, we can easily cross-validate the steps and hence also optimize them as necessary.
-### 4. Finally, it reduces the risk of data leakage.
+### 4. Finally, it reduces the risk of data leakage
 Data leakage occurs when our ML model accidentally sees👀 the test data.
 And therefore having a pipeline ensures that the relevant method is being applied to the correct subset of data.